-I made soap with CP only once before and it has been
+I made soap with the CP process only once before and it has been

 beginner's luck a success.
-OK, first time I stuck to a recipe book and I made only few minor changes (like using water instead of beer, and bamboo powder instead of kaolin clay).
-For my second time I wanted to use the left over oils/butters I had at home...I created the recipe myself, but I passed all through a lye calculator (twice), as textbooks require!
+OK, first time I used a recipe I found on a book and I made only a few minor changes (like using water instead of beer, and bamboo powder instead of kaolin clay).
+For my second time, I wanted to use the leftover oils/butter I had at home...I created the recipe myself, but I passed it through a lye calculator (twice), as textbooks require!

 Here you have my recipe (I'm not violating any copyright, I'd say :-) )

-I wanted to add a personal touch to this recipe and I decided to use coffee to colour and lightly scent the soap bar.
+I wanted to add a personal touch to this recipe and I decided to use coffee to color and scent the soap bar.

 I prepared a medium Moka machine and kept aside the used coffee grounds.